javalin/javalin/CONTRIBUTING.md

 # Contributing

+This document describes how to contribute to the core Javalin project, if you want to contribute to the Javalin website you should go to [https://github.com/javalin/javalin.github.io](https://github.com/javalin/javalin.github.io).

 ## Creating an issue
 Remember to include enough information if you're reporting a bug.
 Creating an issue to ask a question is fine.